The Virtual Currency Regulation Review: France

 i Access to banking services

-In 2011, a French company that received wire transfers from European clients of MtGox (the cryptocurrency trading platform that went bankrupt in 2014) successfully argued before the Central Bank that it should benefit from the right to a bank account set forth in Article L. 312-1 of the MFC, a provision initially meant for the benefit of individuals.
-However, the bank later managed to close the bank account by claiming that the company was operating as an unlicensed payment services provider.
+In 2011, a French company that received wire transfers from European clients of MtGox (the cryptocurrency trading platform that went bankrupt in 2014) successfully argued before the Central Bank that it should benefit from the right to a bank account set out in Article L. 312-1 of the MFC, a provision initially meant for the benefit of individuals.66 However, the bank later managed to close the bank account by claiming that the company was operating as an unlicensed payment service provider.67

 In addition, if a bank denies one of these entities the right to open an account, it shall communicate the reason for its decision to the AMF or the ACPR.
 Entities denied a bank account may also appeal the bank's decision.